-BarclayHedge reported that over the past 5 years through 2021, the average hedge fund produced net annualized gains of 7.2% with a Sharpe Ratio of 0.86 and market correlation of 0.90.
+BarclayHedge reported that over the past 5 years through 2021, the average hedge fund produced net annualized gains of 7.2% with a Sharpe Ratio of 0.86 and market correlation of some profits off the table and successfully reallocating them, rather than betting dramatic stock gains begets more gains.
+The latter fuels complacency and enhances risk.
+This was one reason why the